How can I get my rights restored if I’ve been convicted of a felony?

 What does the canvassing board do and who sits on it?

 Each county’s canvassing board is responsible for the overall conduct of the election, canvassing mail and provisional ballots, certifying election results and conducting a manual post-election audit.
 The canvassing board also conducts logic and accuracy tests on voting and tabulation equipment before each election.
 A county canvassing board is made up of a county judge, who is appointed by the chief judge, the chair of the board of county commissioners (BCC) and the supervisor of elections.
-If the chair of the BCC is unable to serve on the canvassing board, an alternate is selected by the BCC.
 No member can serve on the canvassing board if he/she is on the ballot.
+Alternate members are selected as provided by state law.

 What is the Florida Elections Commission?